nucypher/nucypher/docs/source/guides/worklock_guide.rst

 Refund locked ETH
 -----------------

-If you've committed some work, you are able to refund proportional part of ETH you've had bid in WorkLock contract:
+If you've committed some work, you are able to refund proportional part of ETH you've escrowed in the WorkLock contract:

 .. code::